BLACKPINK Part 2 — How Four Girls Conquered the World: The Rise

 After four years of singles and EPs, BLACKPINK finally released their first full studio album — simply titled The Album.

-It sold over 1 million copies in its first month — making BLACKPINK the first million-selling K-pop girl group in history.
-It debuted at #2 on the Billboard 200 — the highest ever for a female Korean act and the highest for any girl group since 2008.
+It sold over 1.2 million copies worldwide by late October 2020 — making BLACKPINK the first million-selling K-pop girl group in history at that point.
+It debuted at #2 on the Billboard 200 — the highest ever for a female Korean act at the time and the highest for any girl group since 2008.

-The Album also debuted at #1 on the Gaon Album Chart and broke the record for best-selling album by a Korean female act of all time.
+The Album also debuted at #1 on the Gaon Album Chart and was, at the time, the best-selling album by a Korean female act ever — a record later surpassed by BLACKPINK’s own Born Pink.

-Their dominance on YouTube was unlike anything in K-pop or pop music generally.
-It was built not just on music videos, but on a global BLINK fanbase that streamed, shared, and watched with extraordinary consistency.
+Their dominance on YouTube was built not just on music videos, but on a global BLINK fanbase that streamed, shared, and watched with extraordinary consistency.

 What Made the Rise Happen So Fast?

 ① The “Girl Crush” concept traveled instantly.
-BLACKPINK’s identity — confident, powerful, visually striking — translated across cultures without needing explanation.
-You didn’t need to understand Korean to understand what BLACKPINK represented.
-The vibe communicated everything.
+BLACKPINK’s identity — confident, powerful, visually striking — translated across cultures without needing much explanation.
+The visual and musical vibe communicated a lot on its own, even to audiences with no context for K-pop.

 ③ YouTube was their territory.
-BLACKPINK arrived at a moment when YouTube was becoming the global music platform.
-They invested in high-production music videos and built a fanbase that treated YouTube streaming as a form of direct support.
-BLINK’s streaming organization made every music video release feel like an event.
+BLACKPINK arrived at a moment when YouTube was becoming the dominant global music platform.
+High-production music videos and a large, highly engaged BLINK fanbase helped generate intense attention around each release.

 🔗 Continue the Story